legendcodermartino1245/ldac-optimization-guide/README.md

 > This confirms that **AVRCP control stays alive on both connections**, enabling **dual-device responsiveness** without requiring audio to be active on both ends.

+### 🛑 Android Automatically Pauses When Windows Becomes Active

+With AVRCP 1.6 and multipoint active:

+- If **Windows starts playback** while **Android is actively streaming LDAC**,
+- **Android will pause automatically**, without requiring user input or media button presses.

+This handoff is a result of **AVRCP media session priority negotiation** — not a bug.

+> ✅ Ensure Android has **Absolute Volume OFF** to prevent playback stalls or stutters during this transition.

 ---